epfl-vlsc/memoro/README.md

 # Build & Install

+The below steps outline a quick-start guide to using Memoro.
+For detailed set-up instructions refer to [here](docs/set_up.md).
+For a guide on using Memoro, refer [here](docs/use_case.md).

 ## Building the Instrumented compiler

 First, you will need to build a local version of LLVM/Clang so you can compile your code with Memoro instrumentation.